neosizzle/ft_linear_regression/README.md

 <td>

-Cubic regression is regression using a cubic curve
+logistic regression is regression using a logistic curve

 </td>